 After your meeting

-Congratulate yourself: You’ve taken important action towards ending poverty and inequality.
+Congratulate yourself: You’ve taken important action towards ending poverty and inequality and protecting our planet.

 Be encouraged: No matter the response, the combined strength of supporters drives change.